Large induced forests in planar multigraphs: The variant without -faces

 \subsection{The main lower bound}

-We prove the lower bound $a(M) \geq rn+c$ for all planar multigraphs $M$ that admit an embedding into the plane without $2$-faces, where $r>0$ and $c$ are constant (not depending on $n$) parameters.
+We prove the lower bound $a(M) \geq rn+c$ for every planar multigraph $M$ that admits an embedding into the plane without $2$-faces, where $r>0$ and $c$ are constant (not depending on $n$) parameters.
 The values of the parameters $r$ and $c$ will be specified in the final part of the proof, but, for now, we keep them as parameters.

 The proof is by contradiction.
 Suppose that the statement is not true.
 We consider an edge-minimal counterexample, that is, a counterexample with the smallest number of edges (if there are multiple such edge-minimal counterexamples, then we take any of them arbitrarily).